DanaMW/PowerShell-TuneUp/README.md

 ---

+## Check-Prof
+<a><p align=center>This is a simple script to display the path of your profile files.
+It is an example of reading and writing files along with simple formatting.
+It requires Write-Color in your profile.ps1 and the external script of Remove-Empty.ps1</p></a>

+- Usage: Check-Prof

+---

 ## Convert-Script

 <a><p align=center>This is my user.CSS to user.JS UserStyle to UserScript converter.
 It is for use on scripts that you need to covert for use in Tampermonkey or any of the *monkey JS injection extensions.
 One example of a good use is for Old Edge browser.
 Update: Can convert VERY large files now.
 I don't read the whole file in now I read it in one line at a time so files can be huge.
 I open this script up and scared my self lol.
 I had written it very near the beginning of my learning curve I COMPLETELY rewrote it.
 Much smaller WAY safer and incredibly faster.
 NOW it deserves to be a public facing script.</p></a>